Rupali-Gauravaram/bengaluru-urban-forestry/README.md

-A reproducible, containerised data pipeline that scores and ranks Bengaluru's 198 wards by environmental health and identifies candidate sites for "pocket forests" — small, dense urban tree plantations targeted at the city's worst heat-stress neighbourhoods.
+A reproducible, containerised data pipeline that scores and ranks Bengaluru's 198 wards by environmental health and identifies candidate sites for "pocket forests": small, dense urban tree plantations targeted at the city's worst heat-stress neighbourhoods.

 The analysis began as exploratory Jupyter notebooks (kept in